-In addition, the UK regulator underscored that it has worked with the oil and gas industry on initiatives which have prevented the emission of 1.2 million tonnes of CO2 – the same as taking more than 500,000 cars off the road for a year – since its revised strategy came into force in February 2021.
+In addition, the UK regulator worked with the oil and gas industry on initiatives which prevented the emission of 1.2 million tonnes of CO2 – the same as taking more than 500,000 cars off the road for a year – since its revised strategy came into force in February 2021.

 “Energy security is more sharply in focus than ever and the NSTA is working closely with industry and government to bring new oil and gas projects online and bolster UK energy supply.
 This vital work sits alongside emissions reduction goals.
 The NSTA will continue to hold industry to account to make sure it delivers on, and surpasses, its targets,” concluded Samuel.

 Keeping energy security at the forefront, Offshore Energies UK (OEUK) also urged the UK government recently to prioritise domestic energy production to protect consumers from supply and price shocks.
 While the UK domestic gas producers have boosted their production to meet the increased demand, OEUK warned last month that more investment was required in oil and gas reserves to maintain production and ensure energy security.